khulnasoft/tracker/docs/docs/install/prerequisites.md

 - `CAP_SETPCAP` (if given - used to reduce bounding set capabilities)
 - `CAP_SYSLOG` (to access kernel symbols through /proc/kallsyms)
 - On some environments (e.g. Ubuntu) `CAP_IPC_LOCK` might be required as well.
-- On cgroup v1 environments, `CAP_SYS_ADMIN` is recommended if running from a container in order to allow tracker to mount the cpuset cgroup controller.
+- On cgroup v1 environments, `CAP_SYS_ADMIN` is recommended if running from a container in order to allow tracee to mount the cpuset cgroup controller.

 For more information and help about process capabilities, please see [here](../advanced/dropping-capabilities.md).

 ## Processor architecture

-Tracker supports x86 and arm64 processors.
+Tracee supports x86 and arm64 processors.